dotnet/android/Documentation/guides/BuildProcess.md

     please set `$(AndroidUseAapt2)` to `False`.

     **Experimental**.
 Added in Xamarin.Android 7.0.

+-   **AndroidResgenExtraArgs** &ndash; Specifies additional command-line options to pass to the **aapt** command when processing Android assets and resources.

+-   **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
+The default template sets this to `Resource.designer.cs`.

 -   **AndroidUseAapt2** &ndash; A bool property which allows the developer to control the use of the `aapt2` tool for packaging.